A-Star100/srb2-mods/Character Packs/CL_AbilityPack/README.md

 ## Muscles Knuckles

+- **Earthbreaker Punch:** A SLAM to the ground that sends enemies and fellow players FLYING!

 - **Strike Dash:** A short-range dash that hits enemies hard with Custom 1!

 - **Stomp Damage:** Even if you're not curled up into a ball, Muscles's, well, y'know, muscles, will destroy anything in his way, and jumpscare those puny enemies!